devnavente/escrow-hardhat/readme.md

 `cd` into the `/app` directory and run `npm install`

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Notes

+- The data storage is not efficient, since the application uses the contract as a small database.
+This would not be a good solution in a real-life application, but the purpose of this project is to improve and test my Solidity skills, and interacting with the contract as much as possible helped to meet this goal. 🙂